I didn’t used to care about clouds at all.

-The more you are able to adjust the power range on your battery, the more you can fine-tune the battery to your clearomiser and air resistance to hit your vaping sweet spot.
+The more you are able to adjust the power range on your battery, the more you can fine-tune the battery to your tank and air resistance to hit your vaping sweet spot.

-The Coolfire IV TC100 by Innokin is an excellent choice for cloud-chasing vapers, with a massive 100 W of power to play with.
+The Coolfire IV TC150 by Innokin is an excellent choice for cloud-chasing vapers, with 150 watts of power to play with.
 It includes temperature control with nickel, titanium and stainless steel coils, which is great feature in its own right (although not too important for increasing vapour production).

 The mod also incorporates a 3,300 mAh battery, which is more than enough to keep you vaping throughout the day.